There are countless reasons a person might decide to leave their job.

-Depending on how long you’ve been at your current position, you may have fallen behind the most recent developments in the recruitment process.
-You should make it a priority to contact some recruiters to get your CV out there and to also understanding the new marketplace.
+Depending on how long you’ve been in your current position, you may have fallen behind the most recent developments in the recruitment process.
+You should make it a priority to contact some recruiters to get your CV out there and to also understand the new marketplace.

 It’s better to get this information as soon as possible, so that you don’t encounter surprises when speaking with a hiring manager about the role you’re pinning all your hopes on.